AlexNexton/MS2-LingLang/README.md

 ### Features Implemented ###

-- Responsive design
+- Responsive mobile first design using a [Bootstrap](https://getbootstrap.com/) framework.
-- User friendly display
+- User friendly display.
-- Navbar with easy navigation
+- Navbar with easy navigation that collapses on mobile displays.
-- Functional booking form
+- Functional Sign Up and Contact Us forms.
 - Google maps API for location services
-- interactive game
+- An interactive game with bright primary colours.
+- Bootstrap accordions to reduce clicks and choose all three games and the instructions.
-- Social media links
+- Social media links.

 ### Future Features ###

 - User accounts to store personal details securely;
-  - GDPR: Privacy and cookie policy statements.
+  - Personal Profile.
+  - Once logged in, the user has access to  a huge variety of games.
+  - Progress assessment chart to show the user how well they're doing.
+- Google Translator;
+  - Option to choose one's first language upon loading the site.
-  - Sign up for marketing emails and special offers.
+- Weekly News letter and challenges for current and future user/clients.
-- Include a shopping cart facility;
-  - Use discount voucher codes in the shopping cart.
-- Bookmark the site quickly and easily to encourage repeat visitors;

 ---